cyberbotics/wrestling/README.md

 2. Register to the competition by [forking](https://github.com/cyberbotics/wrestling/fork) this repository and clone it locally.
 3. Start programming the behavior of a robot by editing its [controller program](controllers/wrestler_red/wrestler_red.py).

+## Participation Conditions

+Anyone can participate: there is absolutely no restriction on the quality and number of team members.

+Participation is free of charge, including the finals.

 ## Rules

 The rules of game are implemented in the [wrestling referee supervisor](controllers/wrestling_referee/wrestling_referee.py).